jgalmeida/to-amie/README.md

 ### Mutations

 - `createTodo` - Creates a todo.
+  - Has 4 status:
+    - Stopped - When it's first created.
+    - Warming - When the initial local <-> provider sync is being done.
+    - Ready - When it's ready to for the incremental sync.
+    - Syncing - When it's syncing.
 - `updateTodo` - Updates todo name.
 - `completeTodo` - Marks todo as completed.
 - `startSync` - Would be called by the user after installing the integration.